Algorithms for group isomorphism via group extensions and cohomology: Nonabelian cohomology and its applications

 Although this formulation of \outactcomp is more complicated than if we had represented an outer automorphism as a full coset $\theta \Inn(N)$, it will be useful when we formulate \edpc below.

 Note that when $N$ is abelian there are no inner automorphisms, so $\Out(N) = \Aut(N)$, the only choice for $t'$ above is trivial, and \outactcomp then becomes \actcomp.

 \begin{remark} We note that, unlike the case of $N$ abelian, when $N$ is nonabelian it is possible that some outer actions $\theta\colon Q \to \Out(N)$ may not be induced by \emph{any} extension of $N$ by $Q$.
-When there \emph{is} such an extension, the outer action $\theta$ is called \emph{extendible}.
-Eilenberg and MacLane \cite[Sec.~7--9]{em2} characterize which outer actions are extendible in terms of the third cohomology group $H^3(Q, Z(N))$.
-As our interest is primarily in \GpI, whenever it matters (\eg, in the definition of \outactcomp) we happily restrict our attention to extendible outer actions.
-Note that the characterization in terms of cohomology with coefficients in $Z(N)$ allows one to use linear algebra over the abelian group $Z(N)$ to test in polynomial time whether a given outer action is extendible. \end{remark}
+When there \emph{is} such an extension, the outer action $\theta$ is called \emph{extendable}.
+Eilenberg and Mac Lane \cite[Sec.~7--9]{em2} characterize which outer actions are extendable in terms of the third cohomology group $H^3(Q, Z(N))$.
+As our interest is primarily in \GpI, whenever it matters (\eg, in the definition of \outactcomp) we happily restrict our attention to extendable outer actions.

+The characterization in terms of cohomology with coefficients in $Z(N)$ allows one to use linear algebra over the abelian group $Z(N)$ to test in polynomial time whether a given outer action is extendable.
+In particular, the outer action is extendable if and only if an associated third cohomology class vanishes, \ie, is a 3-coboundary.
+A basis for $B^3(Q, Z(N))$ can be computed analogously to that in Proposition~\ref{prop:basis}, by enumerating over a natural basis of the 2-cochains $C^2(Q, Z(N))$ (which has dimension $|Q|^2$) and applying the coboundary operator.
+Then we just have to compute the 3-cocycle corresponding to the given outer action, and check that it lies in the linear subspace spanned by (subgroup generated by) the 3-coboundaries.
+Note that we may treat 3-cochains as $k \times |Q|^3$ matrices, analogous to how we treat 2-cochains. \end{remark}